Steven314/school-id-crosswalk/README.md

 # School ID Crosswalk

+> [!IMPORTANT]
+> This project is being dropped in favor of [Steven314/k12-id-crosswalk](https://github.com/Steven314/k12-id-crosswalk).
+> It offers a much faster, simpler, and lighter way to get the essentially the same crosswalk.
+> I haven't compared the results for exact consistency, but much of the matching code is the same, so results should be very similar.

 When relating educational data from different sources, you often don't have a common identifier.
 This makes connecting data difficult.